ErikssonHerlo/FullStack-Technical-Assessment/README.md

   - Message brokers (e.g., RabbitMQ, Kafka) could be used for **notifications**, background processing, and auditing.
   - WebSocket or Server-Sent Events can provide **real-time updates** to connected clients.

+- Consider **migrating to Next.js** to leverage SSR/SSG and API routes.

-This foundation, combined with careful adherence to clean principles and domain separation, ensures the backend can evolve to support thousands of users, real-time interaction, and enterprise-grade functionality with minimal rework.
+This foundation, combined with careful adherence to clean principles and domain separation, ensures the backend & frontend can evolve to support thousands of users, real-time interaction, and enterprise-grade functionality with minimal rework.

 ---